5 nutritionist-approved breakfast ideas

-The first step to a nutritious, well-rounded breakfast involves quality carbs, such as wholegrain breads and cereals, rolled oats or high-fibre breakfast biscuits.
+The first step to a nutritious, well-rounded breakfast involves quality carbs.
+Think wholegrain breads and cereals, rolled oats or high-fibre breakfast biscuits.
 These foods provide fuel for a morning energy boost and fibre to help support healthy digestion.

-The second step is to combine your carbs with a serve of protein from quality sources like dairy, eggs, nuts and seeds or legumes.
-These foods help to promote satiety (feeling full and satisfied), ease blood sugar fluctuations and also contain other important nutrients like calcium, iron, B-group vitamins and heart-healthy fats.
+The second step is to combine your carbs with a serve of protein.
+Choose from quality sources like dairy, eggs, nuts and seeds or legumes.
+These foods help to promote satiety and ease blood sugar fluctuations.
+They also contain other important nutrients like calcium, iron, B-group vitamins and heart-healthy fats.

 The final step in your perfect brekkie is to add a variety of fruits or vegetables for added fibre and antioxidants to protect your body’s cells.
 To get you inspired, try these balanced breakfast suggestions below, which can work even when you’re in a rush.

-A quick and easy way to get around 20 grams of protein at breakfast, if combined with wholegrain toast and avocado to keep your appetite in check.
-Boil your eggs the night before and store them in the fridge so you have two eggs ready to go at your fingertips.
+A quick and easy way to get around 20 grams of protein at breakfast.
+Combine them with wholegrain toast and avocado to keep your appetite in check.
+Boil your eggs the night before and store them in the fridge.
+Then you have two eggs ready to go at your fingertips.

 This is the ultimate busy-bee breakfast.
 Simply soak your oats the night before in a portable container and leave it in the fridge overnight.
-The next morning, top the oats with nuts, berries and natural yoghurt and you’re ready to go with a satisfying breakfast.
+The next morning, top the oats with nuts, berries and natural yoghurt.
+You’ll be ready to go with a satisfying breakfast.